 Faceted navigation lets ecommerce shoppers filter and sort products by various product attributes.
 While it makes the shopping experience much more personalized and enjoyable, it can pose significant ecommerce SEO challenges when not managed properly.

 In this article, we’ll explore the double-edged nature of faceted navigation for online shops, highlighting its pros and cons.
-We’ll also discuss how you can mitigate its negative impact on SEO, specifically through pre-rendering tools for ecommerce like Prerender.
+We’ll also discuss how you can mitigate its negative impact on SEO, specifically through pre-rendering tools for ecommerce like Prerender.io.

 What is Faceted Navigation for Ecommerce Websites?